What does it take to live a minimalist vegan lifestyle?

 It doesn’t have to be this audacious aspiration.
 It all starts by taking small intentional steps.

-In this post, we share 10 things you can do today to start your journey towards simplicity and mindfulness.
+In this post, we share ten things you can do today to start your journey towards simplicity and compassion.
 Each action has an estimated timeframe for how long it will take to complete.
-Some actions might take a few hours whilst others will take you less than a minute to execute.
+Some steps might take a few hours while others will take you less than a minute to execute.

 There are no rules to how you use this list.
-You can trial one or two and start slowly or you can block out a whole day and take action on all of the ideas.
+You can try one or two and start slowly, or you can block out a whole day and take action on all of the ideas.

 1) Educate yourself (3 hours)

-People tell me all the time, “oh it must of been hard for you to go vegan.”
-This couldn’t of been further from the truth.
+People tell me all the time, “oh it must have been hard for you to go vegan.”
+This couldn’t have been further from the truth.

 2) Develop your personal integrity report (60 mins)

-Creating personal integrity report is a logical starting point to living a minimalist vegan lifestyle.
-It’s a way to get clarity on what really matters to you and what can be done to make it happen.
+Creating personal integrity report is a logical starting point for living a minimalist vegan lifestyle.
+It’s a way to get clarity on what matters to you and what can be done to make it happen.